colaorange/daily-money-one-i18n/en/whatIsNew.md

 ### In Version 1.4.0
 * [Template for Recurring Scheduled Transactions](https://youtu.be/TzQj2pY6sWs): In addition to making it convenient to keep track of your expenses, this template also includes features for recurring schedules and reminders.
 It is a practical and thoughtful feature for automatic credit card payments or annual fees.
+* Sort Balance Accounts: Set the order in `Preferences > Display Settings > Order of Balance Accounts`.

 ### In Version 1.3.0
 * [Customizable Transaction Lists and Balance Sheet Intervals](https://youtu.be/O7EcLN82qIU): In addition to quick options for fixed intervals, you can now customize intervals to generate transaction lists, balance sheets, and charts.